maxdata/basic-components/docs/content/docs/introduction.md

 ### Why did you create this?

 The project was created to provide a way to build full-stack applications using server-side rendering, with Alpine.js and htmx for interactivity and Tailwind CSS for styling.
 Traditional Jinja templates with standard patterns like extending and including templates can become messy, especially with numerous Tailwind utility classes.
-Using JinjaX, along with Tailwind CSS and htmx, enables a clean pattern of composing logic that is easy to extend and debug.
+Using JinjaX, along with Tailwind CSS and htmx, enables a clean and maintainable pattern for composing components that are easy to extend and debug.

 ### I want component X, but it's not here.
 Can you add it?